State Municipal Wastewater Grant Program and

 Wastewater Planning Grant

-The Department has allocated $125,000 for Wastewater Planning Grants in state fiscal year 2019.
+The Department has allocated $200,000 for Wastewater Planning Grants in state fiscal year 2020.
 Grants may be awarded in the amount of 15–25% of the eligible costs for preliminary planning of a pollution abatement plan, i.e. facilities plan, preliminary engineering report, etc., up to a maximum of $10,000 per applicant.
-To be eligible for a planning grant, the applicant's affordability points must be 7.0, or higher.
+To be eligible for a planning grant, applicants with a wastewater treatment system must have affordability points of 7.0, or higher. (see State Grant Affordability Calculator) Applicants without an existing wastewater system are exempt from this requirement.
 There is No Deadline for submission of an application and the Wastewater Planning Grant User Rate Calculator.
 Applications may be submitted throughout the year and will be processed and awarded to eligible applicants in order of receipt, until allocated funds are expended.
-Please see the State Wastewater Infrastructure Planning and Construction Grants Available (PDF) announcement for details.
+Please see the State Wastewater Infrastructure Planning and Construction Grants Available (pdf) announcement for details.

 - Wastewater Planning Grant User Rate Calculator (Excel)